jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 ---
-date: 2021-09-30 08:00:00 -0500
+date: 2021-09-30 09:00:00 -0400
 article_type: Article
-title: "How to get closer to a friend"
+title: How to get closer to a friend
 permalink: /how-to-get-closer-to-a-friend/
-tags: [emotional-mastery]
+tags:
+  - relationship-building
 description: >-
   Tired of surface-level relationships?
 Here's how to be close friends with someone
 image: /assets/images/thumbnails/ed-laughing-with-friends.jpg
 ---
 We all want friends with benefits.

 ‘Life benefits’ that is.

 And if you believe better friends would make you happier, you’re not wrong.
-Close interpersonal relationships boost your physical health, your sense of self worth, and your confidence.[^1]
+Close interpersonal relationships boost your physical health, your sense of self worth, and your confidence.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 This is true for both adults and adolescents.

-So why is it that around the age of 25 we start losing friends?[^2]
+So why is it that around the age of 25 we start losing friends?<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 Well, one reason is, it’s harder because we’re more busy.
 Another reason is people start believing it’s not possible to find good friends.